karma4u101/FoBo/Angular/AngularJS-API/README.md

 The example will include a module built for lift 3.0.x.
 If you are using maven observe that the artifact id also needs the Scala version.

-For more information on the AngularJS API module see [FoBo AngularJS ToolKit Module](https://github.com/karma4u101/Angular/AngularJS).
+For more information on the AngularJS API module see [FoBo AngularJS Toolkit Module](https://github.com/karma4u101/Angular/AngularJS).

 ## Contributions
 Improvements, contributions and suggestions are welcome!
 Clone the project and start working on a PR.
 You can also leave a issue report or drop a question/suggestion to the [Lift's mailing list](http://groups.google.com/group/liftweb/)